 Without doubt, there is enough content here to keep you coming back for hours and hours on end – there are over 20 species of fish in the game all with varying sizes and quality depending on your gear.
 The upgrades and skill tree system helps you feel like you’re progressing each time you pick Ultimate Fishing Simulator up.
 I think it would take a long time before you’re really satisfied that you’ve hit your personal best.
 If you let the game mechanics hook you it really will reel you in and keep you coming back for more.

-Whilst some element verge on the side of arcade over simulation it’s easy to see the appeal of this game for those experienced with fishing or those with very limited exposure.
+Whilst some elements verge on the side of arcade over simulation it’s easy to see the appeal of this game for those experienced with fishing or those with very limited exposure.
 The game really can absorb you and as you start to explore the skill trees and upgrades.
 You do genuinely want to progress and see if you can beat that record for the size of your trout.
 Ultimate Fishing Simulator earns the Thumb Culture Silver Award for the volume of content and relaxing atmosphere.

 Disclaimer: A code was received to write this review.